Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 • Ignoring small discrepancies: Small unexplained differences often signal larger systemic problems.
 A $50 discrepancy today can indicate a process failure that creates a $50,000 problem later.

 • Lacking segregation of duties: Having one person handle all trust functions—deposits, disbursements, and reconciliation—creates fraud risk and eliminates internal checks.
+Even when staff handle daily entries, it’s still the attorney’s responsibility to review the work and maintain oversight.

 Best Practices for Law Firm Trust Account Controls